nvzqz/Roman/README.md

 Roman even supports irregular numerals that don't use a short form.

-Each of the following evaluate to `true`:
+Each of the following evaluates to `true`:

 ```swift
 Int(roman: "IV") == Int(roman: "IIII")